Creating a Cloud Storage Library

 - The credentials must not contain blank spaces or other special characters.

-- For a vendor that supports Amazon S3 such as Scality, you must select Amazon S3 from Type, and then, under Access Information, enter the credentials of that vendor.
+- For a vendor that supports Amazon S3, you must select Amazon S3 from Type, and then, under Access Information, enter the credentials of that vendor.
 For a list of supported Amazon S3 vendors, see Amazon S3 Vendors.

 - If the MediaAgent accesses the cloud library using a proxy, click the Advanced tab, select the Proxy Server check box, and then enter the proxy server access information.